camptocamp/rancher-template-prometheus-puppetdb/README.md

-# prometheus-puppet
+# prometheus-puppetdb
-Rancher template for prometheus-puppet
+Rancher template for prometheus-puppetdb